CoryParsnipson/sfml-test/README.md

    * need to upgrade physicscomponent to take list of bounding boxes
    * Work on adding animations
       * need to upgrade graphicscomponent to take in animations capability?

+* Unfuck the header inclusion and decrease compile time

 TODO
 ----